non-npc/Stellaris-Mod-Manager/README.md

 timestamped backup of the existing `dlc_load.json` before replacing it atomically.

-Select the mods you want to load, click save list, then click refresh and the UI will update and you can re-order the mods.

-Select the mods you want to load, click save list, then click refresh and the UI will update and you can re-order the mods.

 ## Mod installation

 This application manages which existing mods are enabled and their load order.